lowrycito/handbook/pages/study-manual-general-handbook-37-specialized-stakes-wards-and-branches.md

 (for members ages 18–30) if the stake has enough active young single adults who would like to attend.
 The following should be considered:

   * The effect on the personal progress and spiritual development of the young single adults.
-This includes their ability to participate in all aspects of the work of salvation and exaltation (see 1.2).
+This includes their ability to participate in all aspects of God’s work of salvation and exaltation (see 1.2).

   * The effect on the geographic units from which the young single adult unit will draw members.